 Why Should I Use Gantt Charts in Project Management Software?

-A Gantt chart is a type of bar chart that represents your project schedule in a visual way.
-The Gantt chart was the first formal technique for managing projects, and it’s still a staple tool in project management today.
+A Gantt chart is a type of bar chart that represents your project schedule visually.
+The Gantt chart was the first formal technique for managing projects and is still a staple tool in project management today.
 The Gantt chart is likely the single most widely used technique for visually portraying project schedules.

 A Gantt chart displays tasks compared to time, with tasks represented by horizontal bars.
 The length of each bar represents the amount of time that task has been allotted.
 This view allows you to quickly see:

 - How long each task will take